top of page

 Day 1 Arrive Taiwan and transfer to Taichung

-the cost benefits of this tea, hillside farming, organic farming and
+benefits of this tea, hillside and organic farming, and soil-water

-Day 5 Visit Taiwan's largest tea production region in Mingjian and finish
+Day 5 Visit Taiwan's largest tea production region in Mingjian and join in

 Day 6 Return Home